Sweet Dreaming 3:370:00/3:37

 What would you be doing right now, if it wasn’t for your music career?

 I don't have a music career per se.
 My full time job is that of a Deputy Sheriff and I also own an Insurance Agency.
-I produce music out of love.
-It doesn't make enough money to support my family.
+I produce music for the ADHD community out of love.
+It doesn't make enough money yet to support my family to allow me to focus on creating music full time.
+One day maybe.

 Where have you performed?
 Do you have any upcoming shows?